pasalunkhe7/challange-1/README.md

 >and load all files and use below commands to launch infra.

--Run terraform init .
+>Run terraform init .
--Run terraform fmt               ......
+>Run terraform fmt               ......
 This ensures your formatting is correct.
--terraform validate              ...........validate to ensure there are no syntax errors.
+>terraform validate              ...........validate to ensure there are no syntax errors.
--Run terraform plan                  ............plan to see what resources will be created.
+>Run terraform plan                  ............plan to see what resources will be created.
--Run terraform apply                  ............apply to creat a resurces
+>Run terraform apply                  ............apply to creat a resurces